-An [n, k, d] stabilizer code [14] encodes k logical qubits using n physical qubits and can correct up to $\tau = \lfloor (d-1)/2 \rfloor$ errors, where d is the code distance.
-A stabilizer code is described by a stabilizer group, an Abelian group generated by r = n - k commuting Pauli operators whose elements are called stabilizers.
-The code space is the simultaneous +1 eigenspace of all elements in the stabilizer group.
+An [n, k, d] stabilizer code [11] encodes k logical qubits using n physical qubits and can correct up to $\tau = \lfloor (d-1)/2 \rfloor$ errors, where d is the code distance.
+A stabilizer code is described by a $stabilizer\ group$ , an Abelian group generated by r = n - k commuting Pauli operators whose elements are called stabilizers.
+The coding subspace is the simultaneous +1 eigenspace of all elements in the stabilizer group.

 The QEC process for a stabilizer code can be done by first measuring the eigenvalues of all stabilizer generators.
 An r-bit string of measurement outcomes is called the error syndrome (where bits 0 and 1 refer to +1 and -1 eigenvalues of each generator).
 An example of a circuit for measuring an eigenvalue of a stabilizer generator is displayed in Fig. 1.
-After the syndrome is obtained, an appropriate recovery operator will be found by a mapping called error decoder.
-Finally, the recovery operator will be applied to the data qubits.
-For Calderbank-Shor-Steane (CSS) codes [15, 42], it is possible to correct Xand Z-type errors separately.
-In this work, we follow standard CSS decoding [43], meaning independent recovery for X- and Z-type errors, thus not taking the effect of X/Z correlations like Y errors into account.
+After the syndrome (or the sequence of syndromes) is obtained, an appropriate recovery operator will be found by a mapping called $error\ decoder$ , then the recovery operator will be applied to the data qubits.
+For Calderbank-Shor-Steane (CSS) codes [12, 32], it is possible to correct X- and Z-type errors separately.
+For a self-dual CSS code (whose X-type and the Z-type stabilizer generators are of the same form), similar error decoders can be used for both X-type and Z-type error corrections.